rusic/documentation/templating/javascript.md

 Adding customisation to your template is easy.
 We give you all the tools you need to bake in custom functionality to your templates.

-## Adding scripts
+## Adding Scripts

-BaseKit Development tools offers full control of all HTML, CSS and JavaScript on your website.
+BaseKit Development Tools offers full control of all HTML, CSS and JavaScript on your website.
 Giving you the ability to customise your website any way you like.
-This makes it easy to add scripts / css / images in where ever you need.
+This makes it easy to add scripts / CSS / images in wherever you need.
 The example below adds a few custom scripts to show what is capable.

 {% highlight html %}
 {% raw %}